 Anger, despair and grief are exchanged for a washing of feet.**

-With Freud and Marx, speaking in hushed voices about Galileo and Olga Bergholz, and Keats.***
+About Galileo and Olga Bergholz, and Keats.***

 *Referencing famous WWII Poem In Flanders Fields by John McCrae.

 **A Christian symbol for humility, as Christ demonstrated with his Disciples.

 ***Descarte: The Father of Modern Philosophy/Formally Reasoned for Diety

 Darwin: Father of Evolution whose work has been used to argue against the case for Diety/Creation

 Galileo: Pioneering Inventor/Father of Scientific Method & Modern Astronomy